 Phase-King through the lens of Gradecast: A simple unauthenticated synchronous Byzantine Agreement protocol

 In this post we overview a simple unauthenticated synchronous Byzantine Agreement protocol that is based on the Phase-King protocol of Berman, Garay, and Perry 1989-92.
 We refer also to Jonathan Katz’s excellent write-up on this same protocol from 2013.
-We offer a modern approach that decomposes the Phase-King protocol into a Gradecast building block.
+We offer a modern approach that decomposes the Phase-King protocol into a Graded Consensus building block.
 [Read More]

 Tags: dist101